 How to Choose an Upright Vacuum Cleaner

-If you’re looking for a way to keep your home’s floors clean every day with minimal effort on your part, you want to consider a robot vacuum.
+If you’re looking for a way to keep your home’s floors clean every day with minimal effort on your part, you might want to consider a robot vacuum.
 There are some advantages to choosing a canister vacuum cleaner – especially if you have mostly hard-surface flooring or lots of stairs to vacuum, so be sure to check out our suggestions on the best canister vacuums available.
 To keep your carpets clean and fresh, you want to invest in a carpet cleaner, and you can find the best one for you based on our tests and analysis.

 Upright Vacuum Cleaners: What We Tested, What We Found

-Upright vacuums do more than clean floors these days, and some of the models on our lineup include suction control.
+Upright vacuums do more than clean floors these days, so some of the models on our lineup include suction control.
 Different suction levels that you can choose means having the ability to use lower suction power so as not to damage delicate rugs or curtains.

 You can’t get around a noisy upright vacuum cleaner, really.
 The combination of the motor, the suction and the vibration that’s used to power the vacuum to clean effectively means there’s going to be some noise.
 The quieter it is, though, the better.
 So, we measured the decibel level of each vacuum cleaner.

-What Else Is Important In Choosing an Upright Vacuum Cleaner?
+What Else Is Important in Choosing an Upright Vacuum Cleaner?

 Nearly every one of the vacuums we feature on our lineup includes an extendable hose, which is expected.
 The hose gives you extra reach for ceilings, corners and behind furniture – and an extendable wand gives you even more length.
 An upholstery tool can loosen hair and lint from your furniture and collect it all in your vacuum as you tidy up your living areas.
 A dusting brush makes it easy to get more chores done at one time, such as dusting blinds and computer keyboards.
-And a crevice tool is almost a necessity when you have a cat (Does the cat litter spread ever end?) and to use to get along baseboards and in tight spots where your vacuum can’t reach.
+And a crevice tool is almost a necessity when you have a cat (Does the cat litter spread ever end?) and for getting along baseboards and in tight spots where your vacuum can’t reach.

 Warranty & Support

-Most upright vacuum cleaners include a solid warranty for at least one year that covers defective parts and the motor, but most manufacturers offer even better protection for the vacuum’s motor.
+Most upright vacuum cleaners include a solid warranty for at least one year that covers defective parts and the motor, and most manufacturers offer even better protection for the vacuum’s motor.
 It’s important that you’re able to communicate with customer support from the manufacturer when you have a question about your vacuum.
 The manufacturers that have service centers make it easy for you to get your vacuum cleaner repaired when it needs it, which means long-term savings for you.

 Other Noteworthy Choices

 Although the Oreck XL Classic did not rank as high as the other vacuums on our lineup, it is a compact, bagged unit that performs well.
 If you don’t need an extendable hose or accessories and prefer a bagged vacuum cleaner, this one might work well for you.
 Its more expensive sister product, the Oreck Elevate Conquer, is also worth mentioning.
 In our tests, it had better cleaning and suction capabilities than 11 other products in our lineup, on all surfaces, though it is fairly expensive and also basically void of accessories and extra features.